What National and Washington State Officials are Saying about Naloxone:

 Because of Washington’s Good Samaritan Law, however, more pharmacies are working with local doctors to make naloxone available without a prescription – major chains Walgreens, CVS pharmacy, and Rite-Aid are among the companies participating.

-Any time naloxone is dispensed, the pharmacist will give instruction as to how it can be used.
+Any time naloxone is dispensed, the pharmacist will give instructions as to how it can be used.
 Since there are different naloxone products, the training is item-specific.
 All naloxone anti-opioid overdose products are designed so they can be quickly and easily used during an emergency situation, even by someone who may also be drug-or-alcohol impaired.

 Recently, some community agencies in Washington State have begun periodically dispensing naloxone rescue kits free of charge to those members of the local population who are most at-risk for opioid overdose.

-In early 2016, the Center for Opioid Safety Education of the University of Washington’s Alcohol and Drug Abuse Institute, managed a project where 10 counties in the state dispensed over 2000 injectable doses of naloxone via county health departments.
+In early 2016, the Center for Opioid Safety Education of the University of Washington’s Alcohol and Drug Abuse Institute managed a project where 10 counties in the state dispensed over 2000 injectable doses of naloxone via county health departments.

-After sitting through a 30-minute training session that covered the Good Samaritan law, how to identify and opioid overdose, when to call 911, how to give emergency aid, and how to properly administer the naloxone medication, attendees were each given two doses – the recommended amount to have on-hand.
+After sitting through a 30-minute training session that covered the Good Samaritan law, how to identify an opioid overdose, when to call 911, how to give emergency aid, and how to properly administer the naloxone medication, attendees were each given two doses – the recommended amount to have on-hand.